GregCSharp/TestAPI/readme.home.md

-# MY HOME read me - plese do not touch
+# MY HOME read me - please do not touch
 This is my personal read me file from home to keep